kubernetes/website/docs/setup/independent/install-kubeadm.md

 Please proceed with executing the following commands based on your OS as root.
 You may become the root user by executing `sudo -i` after SSH-ing to each host.

+If you already have the required versions of the Docker installed, you can move on to next section.
-You can use the following commands to install Docker on your system:
+If not, you can use the following commands to install Docker on your system:

 {% capture docker_ubuntu %}